 Example: If you are in California, click here.

-Solution: Before you can figure out how you have to understand what.
+Solution: Before you can figure out how to divide assets, you have to understand what you’re dividing.

-In other words, before you can start negotiating an agreement, you’ll want to:
+In other words, before you can start negotiating an agreement, do these two things:

-- List every asset and debt either/both of you have; and
+- List every asset and debt both of you have.

 Problem: I don’t understand what our assets are or how to value them.
-My spouse says s/he wants to divide everything fairly but I’m not even sure what would be fair.
+My spouse says they want to divide everything fairly, but I’m not even sure what would be fair.

 Solution: Meet with a Certified Divorce Financial Analyst.
-Working with a CDFA (either by the hour or via a flat fee service) is a great way to understand your ‘estate,’ avoid costly financial mistakes, understand what is marital property (or not), value assets like business interests or restricted stock units, and/or plan a financial strategy before, during or after divorce.
+Working with a CDFA (either by the hour or via a flat fee service) is a great way to understand your estate, avoid costly financial mistakes, understand what is marital property (or not), value assets like business interests or restricted stock units, and plan a financial strategy before, during, or after divorce.

 Want to work with one of us?
-Request a quote here.
+Book a call here.